-Are your keen to get creative with different body butters?
+Are you keen to get creative with different body butters

-For the purpose of this article, let’s take a closer look at the different types of butters used in skin care.
+For the purpose of this article, let’s take a closer look at the different types of butters used in body products..

 Avocado butter can be a little greasy at times, so be sure to use this in only small amounts, you may find that you just want to use it as a secondary butter,

 Avocado is rich in vitamins A, B, and E which makes it great for use in a wide variety of products and it also has natural sunscreen properties.